 2.The shares will remain flat near the $55 per share when the contract has expired; if the stock is at or below the strike price at this time, the trader will not exercise the option.
 But the will keep the premium that was initially given.

 3.The stock falls to a price below the strike price when the naked option expires.
 For example, assuming that the share price dropped to $30.
 There won’t be anyone who will want to purchase the strike price of $55 when the stock itself can be purchased for $30.
 Therefore, the outcome here is similar to option #2 where the option won’t be exercised, but the options seller will keep the premium.

 A naked put involves a seller who has a responsibility to purchase the security at the strike price if the option is exercised by or before the expiration date.
 However, the seller’s risk is reduced since the stock cannot drop below $0.
 Therefore, while there is no maximum limit on a stock’s value, thereby causing potential significant risk on the part of the person selling the naked call, the seller of the naked put has much less risk since the security cannot go below the $0 mark.
 While the overall risk is in fact reduced somewhat, there is still potential for greater risk on the part of the naked put seller.
 Thus, traders usually have certain rules and requirements when it comes to naked option trading.
 In fact, some brokerage firms might not allow junior-level or inexperienced traders to engage in naked puts or options.

 If you need help with learning more about a naked contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.